tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Epic Feat

-Once per day when you cast an empowered spell, each enemy engaged with you becomes an additional target of that spell if it's not already targeted by the spell.
+Once per full recovery when you cast an empowered spell, each enemy engaged with you becomes an additional target of that spell if it's not already targeted by the spell.

 ---